Defects Inspection Reports and Building Problems

 - Make an appointment to meet with the builder to discuss the problem.

 - Before the meeting, make sure you have a complete list of the defects.
 This is where Tyrrells can help you.
 Call us on 1800 131 270 or book an inspection on the website and a trained Tyrrells’ Building Consultant will inspect the building and provide you with a report listing any defects or incomplete work.

 - Be understanding — often the builder has been let down by a sub-contractor.

-Copy the form and report and send it to the builder with a brief covering letter saying that if the defects are not rectified within 7 days you will file the claim form with the Tribunal.
+Copy the form and report and send it to the builder with a brief covering letter saying that if the defects are not rectified within seven days, you will file the claim form with the Tribunal.

-If the builder hasn’t agreed to rectify the defects or replied to your letter within 7 days, file the claim immediately.
+If the builder hasn’t agreed to rectify the defects or replied to your letter within seven days, file the claim immediately

 The Tribunal hearing

 Tyrrells can help you prepare for the Tribunal.
 If you wish to have your lawyer present you generally need permission (special leave) from the Tribunal if the claim is under $25,000.
 Contact Tyrrells for enquiries by phone on 1800 131 270 or by email to email@example.com.

 And if something goes wrong

 You and the contractor will inevitably have misunderstandings.
 The contractor will also make mistakes or have unexpected delays.
 This doesn’t mean that there is a serious problem or the job is going bad It means that you need to be ready to work with the contractor to jointly solve any of the issues that crop up during the job.